All These Years: Content

 The repeat of the final refrain, "I'm still here and so confused; But I can finally see how much I stand to lose; All these years," attributed to neither the husband nor the wife, indicates that both have seen what they have to lose, but are confused at the way forward.

 Critical reception

 Larry Flick, of Billboard magazine reviewed the song favorably, calling it "a downer, but effectively presented for a dreary breakup number."
 He goes on to says that the positive is that listeners feel like there was a "meeting of the minds".

 Other versions

-Mac McAnally recorded it on his 1993 album Live and Learn.
+Mac McAnally recorded it on his 1992 album Live and Learn.
 McAnally's version was the b-side to the album's first single, which was its title track.

+McAnally revisited the track on his 2017 album Southbound, a slightly more up-tempo and shorter version of "All These Years" at 3:00 (the 90's recording was 3:09).

 Chart positions

 "All These Years" debuted at number 72 on the US Billboard Hot Country Singles & Tracks for the week of November 28, 1992.